 Dropshipping is another booming industry of e-commerce.
 Dropshippers don't keep stock or own inventory; instead, they purchase the product as needed.
 Even shipping to customers is the responsibility of a third-party vendor.
 There is little overhead to dropshipping, and because you don't need warehouse space, it can be a business that runs anywhere.
 Shopify has an intensive guide on how to start a dropshipping business.

 Another option to start working from home immediately is to get into freelance writing or become a blogger who gets into affiliate marketing.
 With a highly engaged audience, you can make a great living from your living room by blogging about your life and linking to other sites that might pay you for the traffic you send them.
+If you enjoy research assignments and writing essays, become a professional essay writer with EssayPro.
+Build your portfolio and client base to get more contracts.
 Earn even more by becoming a freelance writer and syndicating your blog content on other websites, where you will get paid from $150 to $750 for every article they accept.

 With sites like Usertesting, Testerwork, Userbrain, you can earn money testing apps and websites.
 Users will typically perform a required task on the app or site and share their thoughts in real-time.
 Those that can continuously narrate their actions and the opinions behind them will find this job easy.
 Companies are looking for users who can provide useful comments to improve their experience.
 These tests can vary from a payout of $3 to $60.
 If you're an experienced user tester with QA experience, you could make even more money by reporting bugs.